Jacobs Wells Baths: A Victorian bathhouse

 An offer on land owned by the Society of Merchant Venturers was made on 20 March 1877, and City Surveyor Josiah Thomas submitted plans to the Council in April 1879 which were approved unanimously.

-The original cost was £20,000, but ratepayers objected to what was seen as an extravagant cost.
+The original cost proposed in 1881 was £20,000, but ratepayers objected to what was seen as an extravagant cost.
 The Council withdrew its plans and returned in 1885 with more modest proposals, costing half as much as the original, with cost-saving measures such as using Cattybrook wire-cut facing bricks instead of stone dressings.